interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/liquidity.md

 ### Asset Liquidity

-Asset Liquidity defines the amount of value, denominated in a given asset, Rafiki has at it's disposal to send or forward ILP packets in.
+Asset Liquidity defines the amount of value, denominated in a given asset, Rafiki has at its disposal to send or forward ILP packets in.
 It increases if packets denominated in a given asset are received and decreases if packets denominated in a given asset are sent.
 It is always positive and cannot fall below 0.

 Account Servicing Entities should define and adjust the asset liquidity based on their liquidity risk profile.